Maposa

 Maposa is a village in Central District of Botswana.
 It is located 15 km north of Nata, and the village has a primary school.
-The population was 459 in 2001 census.
+The population was 459 at the 2001 census.
 It consists mostly of the KhoeSan tribe and some Bakalaka.
 It has a clinic, primary school and the kgotla.

 People mostly depend in farming and rearing of livestock.
-It has some of the Big 5 such as an elephant.
+It has some of Africa's Big 5, such as elephant.